 C - IRB exempt status or approval is not mentioned.
 Given this is research involving human subjects (e.g., hand-coding of proxy demographics), information should be given about whether this study was considered by an IRB, and if not, why consideration was not required….
 Any interaction with IRB should be described.
 If an IRB did not consider the study, the reason this was not required should be explained in the Methods.

-D- Would the self-identification tools DiversifyImmunology and DiversifyMicrobiology require an IRB approval?
+D- Would the self-identification tools DiversifyImmunology and DiversifyMicrobiology require an IRB approval? – only if used for research purposes

+We did not obtain IRB approval, data were public

 Methodology: